 Xavier Labandeira is director of Economics for Energy and Professor of Economics at the University of Vigo.
 After completing graduate studies at University College London, his European doctorate focused on the use of energy regulations to tackle environmental problems.
 Labandeira has published in the main international journals of his fields and has led several research funded-projects at Spanish and EU levels.
 He was director of the Florence School of Regulation Climate at the EUI (Florence) between 2014 and 2017 and participated respectively as lead author and review editor of the IPCC Fifth and Sixth Assessment Reports within WG3 (mitigation).
-He has been active in knowledge dissemination and debate on strategies to tackle climate change, and belongs to the EAERE's Policy Outreach Committee since 2018.
+He has been active in knowledge dissemination and debate on policies to tackle environmental problems, particularly as a member of the Spanish tax reform commission (2021-2022), and belongs to the EAERE's Policy Outreach Committee since 2018.
 He was awarded with the Galician Academy of Sciences medal on research achievements in economics and social sciences in its first edition (2019).

 Maria Loureiro is full professor at the Department of Economics at U. Santiago de Compostela.
 She got her Phd from Washington State University (USA) and returned to the University of Santiago de Composela via the Ramón y Cajal Program.
 Previously, she had been a professor at Colorado State University (USA) and at the Carlos III University of Madrid.
 Her fields of specialization are agricultural economics, environmental economics and health economics.
 So far she has been the Phd advisor for 7 doctoral dissertations, 8 dissertations or final degree projects and has participated in numerous research projects, both national and international.
 Regarding the transfer of knowledge, her work of valuation of environmental impacts has been used in the process of claiming damages caused by the Prestige oil spill, being presented as an economic expert testimony by the Environmental Prosecutor of Galicia.